Resources & Publications

 Spinde, Timo; Hamborg, Felix; Gipp, Bela

-Media Bias in German News Articles : A Combined Approach Inproceedings
+Media Bias in German News Articles : A Combined Approach Proceedings Article

 In: Proceedings of the 8th International Workshop on News Recommendation and Analytics ( INRA 2020), Virtual event, 2020.